vanheaven-ui/youtube_clone/README.md

 ### Prerequisites
-there are no prerequisits to run the project. but if you want to work on it make sure you have the following installed in your global evnviroment
+there are no prerequisites to run the project. but if you want to work on it make sure you have the following installed in your global evnviroment
   - [npm](https://www.npmjs.com/products/teams?utm_source=adwords&utm_medium=ppc&utm_campaign=npmTeams2019Q2&utm_content=site&gclid=Cj0KCQjwyPbzBRDsARIsAFh15JaJyPdeb-Q11Rq-LMaulSWINd6PYdJQ2OkZyE75reyBcpnnmwPrgRoaAv_5EALw_wcB)
   - [npx](https://www.npmjs.com/package/npx)
 ### Install